plasticrake/homebridge-tplink-smarthome/README.md

 ## Sample Configuration

-Configuration for 3 bulbs.
+Configuration for 3 plugs.
 Name defaults to the name set in the Kasa app but can be overridden here.
 ```json
 "platforms": [{
     "platform": "Hs100",